Unique interdisciplinary postgraduate training at the interface of dentistry and medicine

 Residents spend much of their first year attending core courses required by the American Board of Oral Medicine and the UCSF Graduate Division.
 All residents complete a specially tailored core curriculum that includes courses in biostatistics, clinical research, oral biology, developmental biology, oral medicine, oral pathology, immunology, behavioral sciences and medical ethics.
 Residents also take a 20-hour course on physical diagnosis for instruction in performing physical exam and assessment, which provides a foundation for the clinical rotation in internal medicine and other clinical rotations taken during the second year.

-The didactic component of the residency program also includes ongoing weekly oral medicine seminars, oral biology seminars, journal club and patient management conferences, which review teaching cases from the Oral Medicine Clinical Center and the UCSF Oral Pathology Service, throughout the length of the program.
+The didactic component of the residency program also includes ongoing weekly oral medicine seminars, oral biology seminars, journal club and patient management conferences, which review teaching cases from the Sol Silverman Oral Medicine Clinic and the UCSF Oral Pathology Service, throughout the length of the program.
 Residents also attend Head and Neck Tumor Board, an interdisciplinary treatment planning conference where residents participate in diagnosis and management of cases.
 This forum gives residents the opportunity to learn clinical pathologic, radiologic, surgical and radiation and chemotherapy management aspects of patients with complex conditions that affect the oral, maxillofacial, and head and neck complex.
 Residents also attend medical grand round/primary care grand rounds lectures offered by the UCSF School of Medicine on the UCSF campus.

 This fundamental and didactic instruction provides background for and complements clinical rotations taken in the second year.